DATA PROCESSING AGREEMENTBACKGROUND

 - “Subprocessor” means any Processor engaged by us who agrees to receive from us Customer Personal Data.

 - Details of the Processing.
-The subject-matter, nature and purpose of Processing of Customer Personal Data by us is as described in Clause 1.1.
-Subject to Clause 8 of this DPA, we will Process Customer Personal Data for the duration of the Agreement.
-Further details of the types of Personal Data and categories of Data Subjects Processed under this DPA are set out in ANNEX 2.
+The subject-matter, nature and purpose of Processing of Customer Personal Data by us is as described in the Background section of this DPA.
+Subject to the Termination section of this DPA, we will Process Customer Personal Data for the duration of the Agreement.
+Further details of the types of Personal Data and categories of Data Subjects Processed under this DPA are set out in ANNEX 1.

 - Processing outside the scope of this DPA or the Agreement will require prior written agreement between the Customer and us on additional instructions for Processing.